 Try a Little Kindness (here) and Join the 100 Acts of Kindness Project at Living Montessori Now (with the link to a 100 Acts of Kindness chart that works well for older children and adults) have lots of ideas for older children and adults.
 Be sure to check out the weekly kindness challenges at 100 Acts of Kindness Project 2013, too.
-Often the ideas work for any age.
+Update: As part of the 100 Acts of Kindness Project 2014, my daughter and I had “Family Fun with 100 Acts of Kindness and Operation Beautiful.”
+Often the ideas in the 100 Acts of Kindness Project work for any age.

 For example, this week’s kindness challenge is to show some love to your environment (from Coffee Cups and Crayons).
 You can be like the star of this video at any age!